-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - King Richard

-- The Power of the Dog
+- WINNER: The Power of the Dog

 Best motion picture - musical or comedy